danfuzz/lactoserv/README.md

 This is a web server which knows how to serve a couple different types of (more or less) static site.

+### Features

+* Can run multiple network endpoints, each (potentially) serving a different set of high-level applications.
+* Several built-in applications:
+  * Static asset server.
+  * Redirect server.
+  * More to come!
+TODO!
+* Path-hierarchy specificity-based endpoint configuration, for endpoints that serve multiple applications.
+(This is as opposed to, notably, Express.)
+* Can serve all of HTTP, HTTPS, and HTTP2.
+(HTTP2 will automatically downgrade to HTTPS for clients that can't do HTTP2.)
+* Implements (optional) straightforward "token bucket" / "leaky bucket" rate limiting for connections, requests, and/or sent data (bytes / bandwidth).
+* Produces standard-ish form request logs.
+* Produces detailed activity logs.
+* Inscrutable configuration file format.
+  (To be fixed soon!
+TODO!)

+### Implementation features

+* Written in pure JavaScript, running on Node.
+(The only platform native code is from Node, not from this codebase nor from any imported modules.)
+* Built to be installed as a normal POSIX-ish service.
+(TODO.)

 - - - - - - - - - -

 ### Requirements